maul-esel/ahkbook/en/_posts/2011-11-12-Structures.markdown

 4. PVOID is known to map to the AutoHotkey type `UPtr`.

 When accessing something with the type HCURSOR, use the AutoHotkey type `UPtr`.

+It should be noted that `UPtr` and certain other types exist only in AutoHotkey_L, as the older versions did not have the need for a flexible pointer type.
+The following workaround can be used in these cases:

+{% highlight ahk linenos %}; any AutoHotkey version PointerType := A_PtrSize ?
+"UPtr" : "UInt"
+{% endhighlight %}

 ## setting members
 Members of a structure can be set using the `NumPut()` function: